kmccurley/graphbrowser/README.md

    client side code served through index.php.
 That subdirectory can be copied to a directory on a php-equipped web server.
 Configuration is stored in db.php.

-In addition, data/ contains the original data for two databases, namely DBLP and cryptodb.
+In addition, data/ contains the original data for two databases, namely lightnight and cryptodb.
+The data for dblp is too big.

 The design of the database schema has changed since inception.
 Nodes are assigned a non-negative integer ID up to 2^31 (this is a primary key in the